Suggested ways to build your strategic communications skills.

 This course will demonstrate the value and importance of good audience insight as you work through every stage of the OASIS model.
 This will give you the knowledge, tools and tips that you need to identify, gather and analyse data and apply insightful thinking that will improve your planning and evaluation skills.

-This new advanced course will focus on challenges in strategic communication planning; developing a deep understanding of context; meeting the challenge of campaign integration; resource management; coping with complexity.
+This advanced course will focus on challenges in strategic communication planning; developing a deep understanding of context; meeting the challenge of campaign integration; resource management; coping with complexity.

-This course will provide an overview of changing behaviour with government communications.
+This webinar will provide an overview of changing behaviour with government communications.
 You will learn the framework of behavioural change, insights into what shapes our decision making, and how to apply this knowledge to running effective campaigns.

-Please share what you have learnt with those you work with so that we can all continuously improve and if you come across other great sources of learning to read, watch or do please tell us.
+Share what you have learnt with those you work with so that we can all continuously improve and if you come across other great sources of learning to read, watch or do please tell us.
 Finally, once you are confident in your expertise in strategic communications, please contact us at firstname.lastname@example.org so that you can help others build their skills.